 Animals Act 1971

-Section 2(1) of the Animals Act 1971 states that where damage is caused by an animal which belongs to a dangerous species, any person who is a keeper of the animal is liable for the damage expect as specifically provided for by the Act.
+Under section 2(1) of the 1971 Act, where damage is caused by an animal from a dangerous species, any person who is a keeper of the animal is liable for the damage, subject to certain exceptions.

 A dangerous species is one which: